 The status of your relationship is in your hands.
 Quite literally the palms of your hands.
 Read and use these seven science-backed tricks for getting swiped right, then take a look at these new dating apps and download the one that’s best for you.

-Stop trying to pick women up at the gym and download SWEATT instead.
-The new app, exclusive to New York City, is hitting iTunes early next week.
-It’s a dating app geared toward the fitness community (as you can infer from the name), which allows users to answer questions about their fitness regimen, then matches them with men or women who have similar lifestyle, fitness, and wellness preferences.
+Stop trying to pick women up at the gym and download Sweatt instead.
+The new app, exclusive to New York City, is geared toward the fitness community (as you can infer from the name).
+It allows users to answer questions about their fitness regimen, then matches them with men or women who have similar lifestyle, fitness, and wellness preferences.

 “What I realized was missing from the experience that I was having was not just finding people with shared interests, but really people with a shared mindset,” Ilani said.
 “That's an interesting filter that is harder to come by these days.
 In the last decade or so, fitness has gone from becoming fit to a culture and a lifestyle.”